AhmedElsherbini98/GEM-Proj/README.md

 ---

 ## **Notes**
-- For inquiries or collaboration, contact the Inspire GEM Team.
+- For inquiries or collaboration, contact the Inspire Team.

 ---

-**© 2025 Inspire GEM Team | DEPI Final Project**
+**© 2025 Inspire Team | DEPI Final Project | GEM**